 Why do we Need Network Topology?

-- Proper functioning of a network – For proper functioning of a network, it is very much required that each node is bound to other nodes through the proper type of topology.
+- Proper functioning of a network – For appropriate functioning, it is very much required that each node be bound to other nodes through the proper topology.
 The type of topology implemented greatly affects the proper utilization of devices.

 - Plays a crucial role in the functioning of the network – For proper functioning of the network with proper transmitting and receiving of the message, it is very much necessary to pick the right kind of topology to implement.

-- Helps us to understand networking concepts – To better understand a particular network and how communication is taking place, it is very much necessary to learn and understand underneath topology on which the whole network is implemented.
+- Helps us understand networking concepts – To understand better a particular network and how communication is taking place, it is very much necessary to learn and understand the topology on which the whole network is implemented.

-- Plays a significant role in upgrading network performance – A proper implementation of it greatly improves the performance of the network.
-A better performing topology helps to steadily improve the speed of how quickly a message is transmitted over the network.
+- Plays a significant role in upgrading network performance – Properly implementing it greatly improves the network’s performance.
+A better-performing topology helps steadily improve how quickly a message is transmitted over the web.
 Remember, the better the network, the lesser the delay during communication.

 - Reduces operational, implementational, and maintenance costs – A correct pick for the type of topology to implement is beneficial at many levels.
 First of all, it reduces implementation costs at the very initial stage itself.
 Even in the long run, it greatly reduces operational and maintenance costs.

 - Error or fault detection is easy to catch – The choice of picking a good topology proves to be beneficial in every aspect.
-Even while debugging or finding fault in the topology is quite easy.
+Even while debugging or finding faults in the topology is relatively easy.

-- Effective utilization of resources – A good implementation of this topology will also help properly use each resource present over the network.
+- Effective utilization of resources – An exemplary implementation of this topology will also help properly use each resource over the network.
 Proper utilization of resources will automatically boil down the operational cost.

 How will this Technology help in Career Growth?

-Of course, networking is a very hot and discussing topic now.
-The demand for good network engineers is quite high.
-The basic cause of this high rise in demand is the growth of the digital network.
+Of course, networking is a scorching and discussed topic now.
+The demand for good network engineers is relatively high.
+The primary cause of this increased demand rise is the digital network’s growth.
 Today each company, whether traditional or modern, is moving towards digitization.
 Every company is interested in expanding its network.
-Hence, there is a demand for good network engineers.
+Hence, there is a demand for sound network engineers.

-Let’s briefly look into the causes which are responsible for the rise in network engineer demands.
+Let’s briefly examine the causes of the rise in network engineer demands.

-- Maintenance of computer network – The basic and foremost important role of the network engineer is the proper operation of data flow in the network.
+- Maintenance of computer network – The primary and foremost important role of the network engineer is properly operate data flow in the network.
 They are responsible for a fast and secure connection.

-- Network Design – A network engineer is sometimes responsible for designing and layout of the network, considering the physical infrastructure of the organization.
+- Network Design – A network engineer is sometimes responsible for designing and layout the network, considering the organization’s physical infrastructure.

 - Managing the implementation and keeping it intact – Implementation is done once, but keeping it intact and operational also comes under his role.